How to Find and Rent an Apartment in New York: A Complete Guide

 Factor in the Broker's Fee

-You will need to pay them out of pocket, but an excellent experienced rental agent can help you find the perfect apartment quickly and help you get your paperwork together and qualified.
+You will need to pay them out of pocket, but an excellent experienced agent can help you find the perfect apartment quickly and help you get your paperwork together and qualified.

 Remember that this may be money well worth spending if you work with an agent who is able to make great suggestions and ends up finding you an amazing place.

+The benefit of finding a great agent or broker is immeasurable, as it will save you hours of research, worry, and stress.
+You can find an agent by searching through ads on listings sites, reading Yelp reviews, or getting a recommendation from a friend.
 You can also contact a brokerage with a great reputation.
 They will be able to direct your query to an experienced agent who can help you out.

 Should You Visit NYC Before You Move There?

-As an out-of-towner if you can, it is ideal to visit New York City before you actually move.
+As an out-of-towner, if you can, it is ideal to visit New York City before you actually move.

 You can explore a few different neighborhoods during your stay.